uberskier/Webcam-Security-System/Camera-Pictures/README.txt

-This folder is for photos the progam saves then delets after use
+This folder is for photos the progam saves then deletes after use

 Also add a APIkey.txt file and only put you pushbullet API in it